 What do we know now?

 Unfortunately, there are no certainties.
 Advisors and tax experts vary in their interpretations of the consequences for the yachts post-Brexit.
-The location of the yacht on the day of Brexit may affect the Customs and VAT status of the yacht and therefore the following scenarios may be possible:
+The location of the yacht on the day of Brexit may affect the Customs and VAT status of the yacht and therefore the following scenarios may be possible (as recently published by the Royal Yachting Association):

 - Yacht based within the EU, owned and flagged in the UK